TimMouskhelichvili/personal/public/static/markdown/blog/javascript-slice/en.md

 > 3. For a string, if the start parameter is greater than the length of the string, an empty string will be returned.

 > **End Parameter**
+> 1. For an array, if the end parameter is omitted, the extraction end index will be `the length of the array`.
-> 1. If the end parameter is omitted, the extraction will end at the length of the array or the string.
+> 1. For a string, if the end parameter is omitted, the extraction end index will be `the length of the string`.
-> 2. For an array, if the end parameter is greater than the length of the array, the end index will be the length of the array.
+> 2. For an array, if the end parameter is greater than the length of the array, the end index will be `the length of the array`.
-> 3. For a string, if the end parameter is greater than the length of the string, the end index will be the length of the string.
+> 3. For a string, if the end parameter is greater than the length of the string, the end index will be the `length of the string`.

 ### Return Value

-For the array, the `slice()` function will return **a new array containing part of the original array**.
+On an array, the `slice()` function will return **a new array containing part of the original array**.

-For the string, the `slice()` function will return **a new string containing part of the original string**.
+On a string, the `slice()` function will return **a new string containing part of the original string**.

 ## Browser Support